SSWConsulting/SSW.TinaCMS.LandingKit/_docs/LogoCarousel.md

   - `isWhiteImages`: Boolean to enable the white mask for images

 ###### Optional

+- `repeat`: The number of times the logos will repeat in the carousel
+  - this can be used to fix pop in issues that occur when the logo carousel length is smaller than the viewport
 - `className`: a set of custom tailwind classes for styling;
 - `textSize`: a prop that allows the headign size to be overriden with a tailwind class
   - **example prop**: `text-<size>`